 Want to make it gluten free?
 Substitute the flour for ½ cup almond meal and ½ teaspoon of baking powder.

 Looking for more easy recipes?
 We’ve partnered with nutritionists and dietitians to put together a series of healthy, delicious meal ideas – all exclusive to nib!
 Check out our dedicated recipes page and get cooking.
-If you’re after more healthy snacks suitable for vegetarians, find out how to create our spinach, feta and quinoa breakfast cups.

 Articles you might also like